xuu01/DeFi-Wallet-Risks/README.md

 # DeFi-Wallet-Risks
-dentifying DeFi wallet risks and proposing strategies to help mitigate those risks in wallet design and development
+Identifying DeFi wallet risks and proposing strategies to help mitigate those risks in wallet design and development